Friends-of-Monika/mas-selfharm/README.md

 > This section may contain spoilers to the submod content/topics.
 > It probably isn't *quite* important when you're facing a problem, but still.

+### Where's the self-harm topic?

+Her introduction topic is random and will show up sometime in the future, sooner or later (depends on how many unseen random topics you still have.)
+Be patient, you'll see it eventually.

 ### Monika's playlist doesn't play!

 Make sure you installed the mod correctly, following the instructions on the